FerrisChat/ferriswheel/docs/ferriswheel.rst

     :param channel: The :class:`~Channel` that was created.

-.. function on_channel_edit(old, new)
+.. function on_channel_update(old, new)

-    Called when a channel is edited.
+    Called when a channel is updated.

     :param old: The old :class:`~Channel`.
     :param new: The new :class:`~Channel`.